Pengyu-Liu/pengyuliu.github.io/_pages/research.md

-My research interests focus on planetary sciences.
+My research interests focus on exoplanets and planetary sciences.